JanneMattila/some-questions-and-some-answers/q&a/apim.md

 ([Preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request)).

 Above of course means that CORS Policy cannot work on `Product` scope if it's passed in the header.
-And since browser won't send that custom header APIM cannot know what is that `Product` and cannot process that CORS policy.
+And since browser won't send custom headers APIM cannot know what is that `Product` and cannot process that CORS policy.

-Fix of course is pretty simple: Either put policy to other scopes (Global, API or API operation) or then pass it in the url instead of the header.
+Fix of course is pretty simple: Either put policy to other scopes (Global, API or API operation) **or** then pass it in the url instead of the header.

 ## Policies